 - Come into the office to verify themselves and conduct AML checks in person.

 In both, the horse and cart story and the client coming into the practice’s office to verify themselves.
-Both methods are old, legacy ways of performing tasks which can be made quicker, safer, and in the case of legal practices, more compliant through new AML software.
+Both methods are old, legacy ways of performing tasks that can be made quicker, safer, and in the case of legal practices, more compliant through new AML software.
 So, this begs the question.
 With systems like Verify 365 available to lawyers and legal practices alike, why do so many stick to the old way of verifying clients when faced with the fact that emerging AML software can do a quicker and more secure job?

 One of the key reasons as to why lawyers stick with the traditional method of asking clients to come in to verify their ID is because they are comfortable with it.
 Practices have had the same outdated AML checks for ages, so it is something they are comfortable with.
 For legal practices with limited personnel and time, they do not want to learn a new AML software to carry out AML checks which they have to get to grips with.
 They have a method that works and for them that is fine.